tapanther/hfy/LordsOfHell.md

 When all we had were ghosts, we expected the demons to be ravenous beasts that devoured all those they came across.
-It had come as a great shock when we received the first transmission from another living being, also a Scesi, greeted us and invited us to send a representative to be judged before the Great Lords, 50 years hence.
+It had come as a great shock when we received the first transmission from another living being, conviniently also a Scesi, greeting us and inviting us to send a representative to be judged before the Great Lords, 50 years hence.
 Gigaquads of data followed, including a historical archive containing the collected experiences of a thousand worlds.

+It must have been horrible.

 Every world had been given the same message: send a representative and be judged.
 The results were always the same: submit and be allowed to leave your homeworld; abandon